raderth/flowlist/readme.md

 <hr>
 <h1>Setup</h1>
 <p>Make sure you get a server up and running.
-Get a more experienced person for this if you are likely to struggle, but you can setup any old machine you have(remember to port forward port 8080)</p>
+Get a more experienced person for this if you are likely to struggle, but you can setup any old machine you have(remember to port forward port 80 on this server)</p>
 <p>I'm using linux here.
 Scroll down for windows</p>
 <h2>requirements</h2>
 <ul>